 Discovering how to stop drinking doesn’t involve mastering one specific secret.
 Instead, you’ll first need to accept you have a problem with alcohol abuse, even if you have been in denial.

 From here, there are many ways to make it easier for yourself to remain alcohol-free, but why should you do this?

 Well, drinking alcohol might be socially acceptable, but that doesn’t mean it’s not also incredibly damaging for anyone unable to drink in moderation.

-Although many people drink as a means of coping with stress, to smoothen out anxiety, or to self-medicate insomnia, alcohol does very little to solve these problems long-term.
+Some people drink as a means of coping with stress and anxiety, or to self-medicate insomnia, but alcohol does very little to solve these problems long-term.
 Indeed, alcohol abuse typically worsens existing problems as well as introducing new concerns.

 Even if you drink alcohol temperately, it leaves you feeling sluggish and foggy.
 The more you consume, the more likely you are to trigger a range of negative health effects, including:

 - Disrupted sleep patterns

 - Conflict in interpersonal relationships